opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~~~~
  |Caustic|

-Create in the selected column a simulation of the reflection of light on a water surface.
+Creates a new column/layer containing a simulation of the reflection of light on a water surface.
 Sets the color of the water defining the RGBA values of the Water Color parameter.

 The stage of the displacement map image can be controlled by using the Evolution value; by setting the variation of this value between two keys, you set how much the displacement map image changes during the animation.